-Housing Costs - Multifamily (Rental)
+Housing Costs - Multi-Family Multifamily (Rental)

-There are few multifamily vacancies in Ferndale or in the wider Whatcom County area.
+There are few multi-familymultifamily vacancies in Ferndale or in the wider Whatcom County area.
 The lack of available multifamily units reduced the countywide vacancy rate to 1.3% in March 2018, before dropping to 0.4% in March 2019, and then rebounding to 1.1% by March 2022.
 The low vacancy rates region-wide have contributed to higher rental costs (\$1,166 March 2022, \$815 March 2014) and have likely reduced cost variations from jurisdiction to jurisdiction.
-This trend continues to show today.
+While in 2000, Ferndale's average rent was approximately 95% of the average for Whatcom County as a whole, Ferndale's rents were 87% of Whatcom County's as of 2020.